gonzalezben81/gonzalezben81.github.io/_posts/2018-12-14-How to Install Python on Windows 10.md

+---
-## How to install Python on Windows 10
+title: "How to Install Python on Windows 10"
+author: "Ben Gonzalez"
+date: "December 14 , 2018"
+---

 ### Download the version of Python you want to use